banjo/reader/README.md

 -   [ ] Do not return result from repository, return result from service?
 -   [ ] Fetch client side for dynamic data instead (or combo?)
 -   [ ] fix dark and white mode for table
+-   [ ] Add delay for "no items found" box